 Porsche 911 Turbo (930) Market Velocity

-Porsche 911 Turbo (930) listings spend an average of 63 days on market.
-This is a slower market.
-Buyers have negotiating leverage, especially on listings that have been active for 60+ days.
-Sellers should consider competitive pricing from the start.
+Porsche 911 Turbo (930) listings spend an average of 82 days on market.
+This is a slow-moving market.
+Listings tend to sit for extended periods, giving buyers significant negotiating power.
+Sellers should be realistic on pricing and patient.

 Porsche 911 Turbo (930) Buyer's Guide Summary